pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 </div>
 ```

-Print the messages sent before the user subscribed to the chat (differentiating between the messages sent by the local user and the other chat members):
+Then, it will print the messages sent before the user subscribed to the chat (differentiating between the messages sent by the local user and the other chat members):
 ```html
 <li class="clearfix" th:each="msg : ${messages}" >
 	<div th:if="${session.chatInfo.idUser == msg.user.id}">